harrodjordan/harrodjordan.github.io/_posts/2018-05-30-Paper-of-the-Week.md

 The paper can be found here: [Extraordinary plasticity of an inorganic semiconductor in darkness](http://science.sciencemag.org/content/360/6390/772)

 Disclaimer: I am far from a materials scientist.
 In fact, I’m probably closer to a layperson when it comes to inorganic materials and semiconductors.
-Comments and corrections are welcome - I’m always looking to learn!
+Comments and corrections are welcome.
+I’m always looking to learn!

 Welcome to Paper of the Week!
 Every week, I’m going to pick a paper that caught my eye (usually from Twitter if I’m being honest) and tell you about it!